-Dry Eyes: Causes and Treatments
+Dry Eye Syndrome: Causes and Treatments

-Shedding tears is a necessary process of a healthy eye.
+Shedding tears is a necessary process for a healthy eye.
 Tears protect, lubricate, clean, and nourish our eyes.
 However, not all tears are equal.
 Some lubricate, some cleanse, and some remove excess hormones from our bodies.
 Amazingly, our eyes seem to know which kind of tears are needed at any given time.

-Did You Know that Not All Tears are the Same?
+Not All Tears Are the Same

 There are three main types of tears: